pockii/HatchIt/docs/testing/happiness-level.md

    Expected Result: happiness level increases by 10, total happiness gained increases by 10

+   Actual Result(before fix): ECONNREFUSED error, `this.props.auth.user.name` is undefined in `componentDidMount` lifecycle method in child component and `req.body` is undefined when calling PUT <http://localhost:5000/api/users/userdata>

+   Fix: Error is due to rendering of children components before parent components, retrieve userdata directly after login instead of in `componentDidMount` when child component is rendered

    Actual Result: _same_ as Expected Result

 2. Test Case: click decrementHappiness button once